Hand-Washing Dishes? Here Are 7 Tips To Make Your Life Easier!

 Heat helps to separate gunk and food away from your dishes’ surfaces easily and it helps break down grease and oil.
-It also helps to keep your glasses looking awesome and without any foggy spots!
+How to Clean Foggy Glasses and Prevent It

-If you find very stubborn food deposits on dishes (or you just forgot to scrape them before leaving them in the sink), just fill the bowls with warm water and add a few drops of your favorite liquid dish soap (you know the one! hint hint #3).
+If you find very stubborn food deposits on dishes (or you just forgot to scrape them before leaving them in the sink), just fill the bowls with warm water Liquid Dish Soap Product Page.
 You can leave those bad boys overnight and in the morning you should be able to easily wipe everything with your sponge.
 And speaking about sponges…

 A good sponge goes a long way!

 Sure, you can grab a 50 cent sponge on any grocery store and call it a day, but since sponges are one of the main sources of germs and bacteria in your household maybe you want to go for something a little bit more substantial.
 Fast-drying sponges attract less bacteria than others and having a sponge holder in your sink definitely makes everything cleaner!

 Procrastinate you should not…

 Fine, yes, no one likes doing dishes.
 But, do you know what’s worse than doing dishes?
 Yep.
 Doing a TON of dirty, gross, and dried out dishes.
 If there’s one chore in your house that you should definitely do everyday, it’s washing dishes (The Difference Between Dish Soap and Dishwasher Soap).
 You eat everyday and every time you eat, dishes pile up.
 If you leave them around the sink, the stuck on food and grease dries and is more difficult to clean out.
 If you in turn wash them every day, you’ll find that the task is easier (yet not super pleasant, anyway).